greenxolution/cakephp/README.md

 There are two kinds of tiers Manua or Automatic.
 The Manual set a fixed amount under the competitor price.
 E.g. $10

-The Automatic is a % based on the Tiers class.
+The Automatic is a % or fixed amount below the competitor price based on the Tiers class.
 The Tier class is a Model which supports the logic-based in other parameters.
 E.g.
 1. I want my price 2% less than the competitor when the amount of item in the store is less than 10.
 2. I want my price $10 less than the competitor if I've already sold this product 3 times this week.